SudoPsych/lossy_image_compression/README.md

 # Details

-## Structure
-The program is compiled in the rpeg directory, the main file in this directory contains the command line parsing and calls the compression and decompression functions that live in codec.rs.
-The codec file contains the implementation of compression and decompression along with the functions for getting and setting the pixel values.
-In addition, it contains functions for packing the image data into bytes and unpacking them from bytes.
-These packing functions invoke the functions created in the bitpack crate that are in charge of directly manipulating the values stored within the bytes.
-Functions in charge arithmetic are contained in the dct_trans file that lives within the rpeg source directory.
-These functions are imported into and invoked in the codec file for compression and decompression.

 ## Compression
 The compression function receives an image file and reads in the data into an RgbImage struct.
 A for loop begins and runs for enough iterations to loop over every